Breaking up the large estates

 The spread of the family farm was hastened by the breaking up of large freehold estates between 1890 and 1914.
 The Liberal government acquired estates for farm settlements, and some owners subdivided their land privately.

 By the time of the First World War, the family farm of between 320 and 640 acres (130 and 260 hectares) was the norm on the plains.
-After the Second World War, some large properties were cut up by the government for returned servicemen.
+After the Second World War, some large properties were cut up by the government for allocation to returned servicemen.

 Farming in the 20th century